farmera/sare_grant/study_results_balloons.md

 from a height of about about 125 ft early in the growth season.
 The vertical LUT displays NDVI values between 0.45 and 0.60.
 This particular image shows an interesting effect that we saw throughout while using our dual-camera NDVI system.
 The NDVI values of soil (here partially covered by chaff) show values in the lower range (0.45) compared to the green areas of early growth.

-At lower altitudes our dual-camera system tended to record non-vegetation sources somewhat lower than at higher altitudes while it remained consistent in terms of vegetation values.
+At low altitudes our dual-camera system tended to record non-vegetation sources somewhat lower than at higher altitudes while it remained consistent in terms of vegetation values.

 ![](img/2016_0513_141_rgb.jpg)